 Every cent you spend on operational costs eats into your profit margin.
 As a responsible business owner you want to reduce those costs as much as possible.
 While many of your expenses are fixed or non-discretionary (e.g. rent, utilities, salaries, etc.) there are several areas of your business where you can make better financial decisions.

 One area that’s often overlooked is customer service — The way your business interacts with your customers during and after their purchase.
-Many business owners think of customer service as “just one of those things” and write it off as a necessary expense.
-But with a little effort you can reduce the costs of providing customer service and improve your customer’s experience.

 Here are some ways you can automate customer service, head off issues, increase customer satisfaction, and reduce your costs.

 When you provide products and services in the first place, make sure they’re supported with highly-relevant, easy to understand information, online tutorials, and instruction manuals.
 Think about the typical use cases for your goods, and create documentation to address those.
 Test out your guides with customers and tweak them so they’re perfect.

 Reduces costs by: Giving customers the information they need up front, so they’re not contacting you for explanations and guidance on using your products.

 A “knowledge base” is a collection of previous issues, problems, workarounds, and guidance for both your customers and your customer service agents.
 Customers can search your knowledge base to solve problems themselves and your agents can use it to quickly identify common faults and resolve issues efficiently.
 This means less time dealing with tickets and happier customers because they get a first-time fix.

 Reduces costs by: Giving customers the ability to find their issue and learn about fixes themselves.
 Allowing customer service agents to fix problems more quickly.